National Center for Women & Information Technology

-The National Center for Women & Information Technology (NCWIT) is a 501(c)(3) nonprofit organization that works to increase participation of girls and women in computing.
+The National Center for Women & Information Technology (NCWIT) is a 501(c)(3) nonprofit organization in Boulder, Colorado at the University of Colorado Boulder.
+The center works to increase participation of girls and women in computing.

 NCWIT was founded in 2004 by Lucinda (Lucy) Sanders, Dr. Telle Whitney, and Dr. Robert (Bobby) Schnabel.
-NCWIT is headquartered in Boulder, Colorado at the University of Colorado Boulder.
-Lucy Sanders, who was inducted into the Women in Technology International Hall of Fame in 2007, is the current chief executive officer.
+Sanders, who was inducted into the Women in Technology International Hall of Fame in 2007, is the current chief executive officer.

-Mission

-As stated on its website, NCWIT's mission is to:
+Operations